binnyva/DZG-Notes/Litrature/How I read books: a guide on how to learn.md

 1. Why am I reading this book
 1. Chapter reviews and Notes (this will be organized in a way so I can test myself later on)
 1. Great quotes (something I'd like to learn by heart and use later)
-1. Actionable items (books should be changing our actions and behaviours)
+1. Actionable items (books should be changing our actions and behaviors)
 1. Summary (3–5 main takeaways from the book that resonate the most with me)

 ### Mindmapping